realooffyy/osekai-medal-linker/README.md

 ### Building

--   Download the source code
+The build script is made for Linux (debian-based), other operating systems were not tested.

+-   Install the `jq` library (`sudo apt install jq`)
+-   Clone this repository
 -   Run `zip.sh`
--   This should create `Osekai Medal Linker.zip`
+-   This should create `osekaimedallinker-x.x.x.zip`